This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 It is of course always best to consult your doctor or midwife before treating yourself for a yeast infection.
 If left untreated, yeast infections can pass to your baby’s mouth during delivery.
 This is called “thrush”.

-Coconut oil (topically) – coconut oil is an established antifungal, making it an effective natural remedy for yeast infection relief.
+Coconut oil (topically) – coconut oil is an established antifungal and may act as a natural remedy for yeast infection relief.
 This study found that the Candida albicans strain was most susceptible to concentrated coconut oil and less coconut oil was needed to get rid of the yeast than fluconazole.

-ACV (consumption and/or bath soak) – adding apple cider vinegar to a warm bath is a great way to treat your yeast infection.
+ACV (consumption and/or bath soak) – adding apple cider vinegar to a warm bath may help provide some relief from a yeast infection.
 The acidic component can eliminate harmful microorganisms, including yeast.
-You can also incorporate more ACV into your diet to effectively treat Candida.
+You can also incorporate more ACV into your diet to help treat Candida.
 Take 1 tsp a day in a glass of water until you see results.

 It is of course best to try and do anything to fight Candida in the first place.
 I highly recommend taking a probiotic and/or cranberry supplement.
 Other preventative measures include: